 This is Part 1 (26 weeks) of Ricky's 52-Week digital photo course.
-It begins with the basics and progresses through camera techniques, Lightroom, Photoshop, special effects, and composition.
-Now 50% off, $299. (reg. $599)
+Learn the basics and progresses through camera techniques, Lightroom, Photoshop, special effects, and composition.
+Now 66% off, $199. (reg. $600)

 Participants are worldwide.

 Ricky Tims leads Part 1 (26 weeks) of an in-depth, three-part, 52-week digital photography class.
 This is group participation/interactive class.
-You will become virtually familiar with other participants during this course.
-A wonderful community is built each year and that is a bonus that wasn't originally expected.
+You will become virtually familiar with the other participants during this course.
+A wonderful community is built each year.

-The class is perfect for anyone interested in being a better artist by using photography as a medium for creative exploration and artistic discovery.
+The class is a great option for anyone interested in being a better artist by using photography as a medium for creative exploration and artistic discovery.
 Hobbyists and travelers will benefit too.
 You will learn to look at your world with an artistic eye.
 Proper camera gear and software is required - see below.
-(Please read EVERYTHING before registering).

 Note: All Part 1 participants will have the opportunity to get Part 2 (13 weeks) and Part 3 (the final 13 weeks) at the discounted price. (see below).

 • Learn camera basics